artfwo/aalink-js/README.md

 It provides a simple programming interface for writing concurrent JavaScript code synchronized to a beat.
-The beat can optionally be time-aligned with other peers in an Ableton Link session.
+The beat can optionally be time-aligned with other Link-enabled apps and devices on the local network in an Ableton Link session.

+In aalink-js, beats arrive as awaitable promises rather than callbacks, so timing composes with ordinary control flow - loops, async functions, temporal recursion, etc. This makes it a good fit for generative sequencers and arpeggiators, polyrhythmic and phase music, beat-synced visuals and lighting, or tempo-aware parameter modulation - anything that runs to a beat and changes over time.

 ## Usage